The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Velcro on the adjustment strap can wear out over time

-The primary benefit of this design is compliance.
-Many people find it’s the only splint they can actually sleep in for an entire night.
-Itโ€™s incredibly lightweight, low-profile, and doesn’t have any rigid plastic shells to bang against your other leg, making it a dream for side-sleepers.
+The primary benefit of this design is that it is much easier to tolerate for a full night compared to rigid braces.
+It’s incredibly lightweight, low-profile, and doesn’t have any rigid plastic shells to bang against your other leg, making it a better option for side-sleepers.
 The adjustable strap is its best feature, giving you complete control over the intensity of the stretch.
 You can start with a very gentle pull and gradually increase it as you get used to the feeling.
-It comes in a wide range of sizes, from X-Small to Large, and its very affordable price (often around $25) makes it a low-risk option.
+It comes in a wide range of sizes, from X-Small to Large, and its very affordable price makes it a low-risk option.
 It also features a non-slip grip on the bottom, which allows for very short, cautious walking, like a trip to the bathroom, though it’s not intended for general wear.

 Because this splint offers a gentle, adjustable stretch rather than a rigidly locked hold, it is an ideal solution for a specific type of person.
 This sock is best for those with mild to moderate plantar fasciitis who value comfort and minimalism above all else.
 If you are a restless sleeper, a hot sleeper, or you’ve already failed to tolerate a rigid boot, this is the perfect “starter” splint.
 It provides significant morning pain relief without the cumbersome, sleep-disrupting bulk of a traditional brace.